-Restrooms are checked hourly and thoroughly cleaned and disinfected twice daily.
-Please maintain physical distance inside restrooms, keep your mask on (yes, even inside the stall!), and wash and dry your hands thoroughly before exiting.
+Restrooms are checked hourly and thoroughly cleaned and disinfected twice daily, and hand dryers have been removed and replaced with paper towels.
+Please maintain a courteous distance from other guests inside restrooms, keep your mask on (yes, even inside the stall!), and wash and dry your hands thoroughly before exiting.

 I’m a little worried about recirculated air.
 Is it safe to be indoors?